E-Code-AI/e-code/replit.md

   * Updated server-side references and database class names
   * Maintained exact UI/UX functionality while changing brand identity
   * E-Code now appears in: headers, footers, navigation, documentation, and all user-facing text
+- 2025-01-25: **Light Mode Display Issues Fixed**:
+  * Fixed critical light mode visibility issues where content wasn't displayed properly
+  * Updated CSS variables in replit-theme.css to support both light and dark modes
+  * Changed from `[data-theme="light"]` to `.light` selector to work with Tailwind's dark mode
+  * Replaced all hardcoded dark colors in index.css with theme-aware CSS variables
+  * Updated Bounties page to use theme-aware colors (dark:text-green-400, etc.) instead of hardcoded colors
+  * Fixed Landing page hardcoded colors for syntax highlighting and UI elements
+  * Terminal and Monaco Editor now properly adapt to light/dark themes
+  * All content now visible and properly styled in both light and dark modes
 - 2025-01-25: **Made User Area Friendly for Non-Coders**:
   * **Dashboard Updates**: Changed "fork/star/deploy" to "remix/like/share", updated trending projects to relatable examples
   * **Projects Page**: Updated to use "Your creative work", changed visibility to "Just for you/Everyone can see/Link sharing only"